darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 37. **Import Organization**: Group imports by category (standard library, external packages, local modules)
 38. **Function Parameter Types**: Use dataclasses for complex parameter sets, primitives for simple functions
 39. **Conditional Stack Creation**: Use conditional logic in app.py to only create stacks when required parameters exist
+40. **User Input Flow**: Collect all user input upfront, confirm once, then execute without interruption
+41. **Deployment Confirmation**: Show comprehensive summary of all resources before asking for confirmation
+42. **Stack Execution Order**: Execute infrastructure stacks before build stacks to ensure dependencies exist
+43. **Pattern Reuse**: Copy successful patterns from previous stacks to maintain consistency
+44. **Script Upload Integration**: Include data upload as part of stack deployment for complete provisioning
+45. **Stack Isolation**: Each CDK stack should have its own app file to prevent cross-contamination of outputs
+46. **No Legacy Code**: Remove deprecated files immediately - no backwards compatibility needed per project policy

 ## Current System Issues